 - PME v The Scout Association EWHC 3421 (QB)

 Mr Justice Stewart decided the scope of a re-hearing before a Costs Judge of a Costs Officer’s decisions is restricted to the challenges brought before the Costs Officer.
 Pursuant to the judgment, it is not possible to have a re-hearing of all costs issues before a Costs Judge unless a party challenges all of the decisions made by the Costs Officer.
 This provided useful clarification to practitioners on the provisional assessment procedure.

-Mr Justice Jay decided, in agreement with Master Rowley at first instance, that the Claimant’s switch from legal aid to CFA and ATE funding was unreasonably made, and therefore the success fees and insurance premium are not recoverable from the Defendant.
-The Claimant appealed to the Court of Appeal which was heard on 19 March 2020.
-The decision of the Court of Appeal will provide guidance on the legal test that should be applied to funding switches and how that test operates.
+Mr Justice Jay decided, in agreement with Master Rowley at first instance, that the Claimant’s switch from legal aid to CFA and ATE funding was unreasonably made, and therefore the success fees and insurance premium were not recoverable from the Defendant.
+The Claimant appealed to the Court of Appeal, however it was again decided that the switch in funding was not reasonable.